-This is the first in a series of 4 posts whose goal is to briefly introduce rigid geometry with a focus on examples.
-The ultimate goal is to continue this post (and its sequels) with the reader hopefully having a broad grasp of the rigid geometry of the objects involved.
+This is the first in a series of 5 posts whose goal is to briefly introduce rigid geometry with a focus on providing a big picture between the interactions between different perspectives of rigid geometry.

 One of the most fruitful interactions in the semi-classical theory of algebraic geometry is that between the theory of schemes and the theory of complex analytic varieties.
 Namely, there is an analytification functor